View All

 sb.append("Large data set processing...");

-One common mistake is unnecessarily converting objects to strings before appending them.
-Since StringBuilder and StringBuffer automatically handle the conversion of most data types, there’s no need to manually call String.valueOf() or toString().
+A common mistake developers make is unnecessarily converting objects to strings before appending them.
+Both StringBuilder and StringBuffer automatically handle the conversion of various data types, such as int, boolean, char, and even objects, into their string representations when using the append() method.
+This removes the need for manual conversions like calling String.valueOf() or toString().

 StringBuilder sb = new StringBuilder();